oktaytuncay/Kubernetes/kubernetes.md

 - The command field overrides the entry point instruction
 - The args field overrides the command instruction in the docker file.

-##### Editing PODs and Deployments
+#### Editing PODs and Deployments

-###### Edit PODs
+##### Edit PODs

-We can not edit specifications of an existing POD other than the below.
+We can not edit the specifications of an existing POD other than the below.

 - spec.containers[*].image
 - spec.initContainers[*].image
 - spec.activeDeadlineSeconds
 - spec.tolerations

-For example, we cannot edit the environment variables, service accounts, resource limits of a running pod.
+For example, we cannot edit the environment variables, service accounts, or resource limits of a running pod.
 But if we really want to, we have 2 options.

 1. Run the `kubectl edit pod <pod name>` command.